Vietnam.vn - Nền tảng quảng bá Việt Nam

 Yogurt may also help reduce the risk of certain types of colorectal cancer - Photo: FREEPIK

-Yogurt and Colon Cancer
+Yogurt and colorectal cancer

 A study led by scientists at Mass General Brigham, published in the journal Gut Microbes , found that yogurt may also help reduce the risk of certain types of colorectal cancer.

-Researchers found that people who ate two or more servings of yogurt containing live bacteria per week had a 20% lower risk of developing colorectal tumors that tested positive for Bifidobacterium, a common strain of bacteria found in the gut microbiome.
+Researchers found that people who ate two or more servings of yogurt containing live bacteria per week had a 20% lower risk of developing colorectal tumors that tested positive for Bifidobacterium , a common strain of bacteria found in the gut microbiome.

-Dr Gemma Balmer-Kemp, head of research at Cancer Grand Challenges, one of the study's sponsors, said: "The study provides new evidence for the potential benefits of yogurt in reducing the risk of a specific type of colorectal cancer."
+Dr Gemma Balmer-Kemp, head of research at Cancer Grand Challenges, one of the study's sponsors, said: "The study provides new evidence of the potential benefits of yogurt in reducing the risk of a specific type of colorectal cancer."

 Do probiotics help fight cancer?

-Live culture yogurt contains many different strains of bacteria.
+Live culture yogurt contains several different strains of bacteria.
 Lactobacillus bulgaricus and Streptococcus thermophilus are commonly used to ferment milk into yogurt, but many other strains of bacteria, such as probiotics, can also be added.

 Research has shown that probiotics can boost the immune system, improve gut health, reduce the risk of osteoporosis, type 2 diabetes and cardiovascular disease, and may even reduce the risk of certain cancers.